ROCm/HIP/docs/understand/programming_model.rst

     a[tid] += (tid + bid - dim) * b[tid];
   }

-The incoming four-vector of floating-point values ``a`` is multiplied by a scalar and then multiplied element-wise by another four-vector.
+The incoming four-vector of floating-point values ``b`` is multiplied by a scalar and then added element-wise to the four-vector floating-point values of ``a``.
 On modern SIMD-capable architectures the four-vector ops are expected to compile to a single SIMD instruction.
 GPU execution of this kernel however will typically look the following:

 .. _simt: